Fireside Peace Chats: Michael Swaine

 - Supply chain pressures; production semi-conductors

 Michael Swaine is one of the most prominent American scholars of Chinese security studies and has extensive experience working with US and Chinese government and military officials and scholars.
-Swaine was previously at the Carnegie Endowment for International Peace and the RAND Corporation.
+Swaine was previously at the and the .
 He advises the US government on Asian security issues, has authored and edited more than a dozen books and monographs, and directed for nearly two decades, along with Iain Johnston of Harvard University, a multi-year crisis prevention project with Chinese partners.